SoaringMoon/WaifuNetwork/Archive/Threads/New United Robowaifu Project.md

 Current limit is 10GB of usable storage as that's what's free.
 If you get a pCloud, I'll gladly share the folder with you.

->ed note: the original file for OP incl here

 # 1
 #project
 ![[Pasted image 20220522115459.png]]